STRUGGLING WITH OUTDATED WWTP CABLE

 Tinned copper better protects against oxidation and corrosion, especially in environments prone to long-term salt water exposure like those found in wastewater treatment plants.
 Without this added protection, corrosion results in brittle, hazardous wire that poorly conducts electricity, endangering plant and personnel.

-Service Wire goes above and beyond for our customers, ensuring they have the right wire and cable essential to the application.
+Service Wire goes above and beyond for customers, ensuring they have the right wire and cable essential to the application.
 Whether that means specifying a new drive cable system or offering a superior alternative to outdated wiring, our team of experts are available for on-site visits that ensure future success.
 Contact your Service Wire rep to learn more about our industry-leading services and wire and cable availability.